-Date Time Call for Proposals October 6, 2023 Letter of Intent Deadline December 7, 2023 3:00 PM EST Notifications of Full Application Invite January 18, 2024 Full Application Deadline March 28, 2024 3:00 PM EDT Notification of Awards June 2024 LLS's receipt of signed Funding Agreement and agreed-upon Milestones and Deliverables September 1, 2024 Funding Start Date October 1, 2024
+Date Time Call for Proposals October 8, 2024 Letter of Intent Deadline December 6, 2024 3:00 PM EST Notifications of Full Application Invite January 17, 2025 Full Application Deadline March 31, 2025 3:00 PM EST Notification of Awards June 2025 LLS's receipt of signed Funding Agreement and agreed-upon Milestones and Deliverables September 1, 2025 Funding Start Date October 1, 2025

-\LLS's non-negotiable Funding Agreement Terms & Conditions are available on www.lls.org.
+LLS's non-negotiable Funding Agreement Terms & Conditions are available on www.lls.org.

 The submission deadlines will be enforced.
-Please note that all times are Eastern Time (ET).
+Please note that all times are Eastern Standard Time (EST).

 It is highly recommended that submissions are done prior to the deadline.
-Internet traffic may be slow near the deadline, which may result in difficulties in submission.
+Internet traffic may be slow near the deadlines, which may result in difficulties in submission.
 In addition, LLS's response time to questions may be delayed by the high volume received near the deadlines.
 Therefore, it is imperative that any questions be posed to LLS as far ahead as possible.